bnuuyCode/bnuuyCode/README.md

 <h2 align="left">Hi 💗!
-My name is Marcele and I'm a technology lover, from Brasil ૮₍ ˃ ᵕ ˂ ₎ა</h2>
+My name is Marseille and I'm a technology lover, from Brasil ૮₍ ˃ ᵕ ˂ ₎ა</h2>

 ###